-17. By entering the Net Worth Sweep, FHFA violated HERA in at least five ways.
-First, FHFA failed to act as a "conservator"-indeed it has acted as an anti-conservator because conservators are not allowed to use the companies under their care as ATM machines.
+- First, FHFA failed to act as a "conservator"-indeed it has acted as an anti-conservator-because conservators are not allowed to use the companies under their care as ATM machines.
 Second, FHFA is required to put Fannie and Freddie in a sound and solvent condition, but the Net Worth Sweep forces the Companies to operate on the edge of insolvency by stripping the capital out of the Companies on a quarterly basis.
 Third, FHFA is required to conserve and preserve Fannie's and Freddie's assets, but the Net Worth Sweep requires the dissipation of assets by forcing the Companies to pay their net worth to Treasury on a quarterly basis.
-Fourth, FHFA is charged with rehabilitating Fannie and Freddie and seeking to return them to private control, but the Net Worth Sweep makes any such outcome impossible.
-Finally, FHFA as conservator cannot be subject to the direction and supervision of any other government agency, but, on information and belief, FHFA entered the Net Worth Sweep at the direction and supervision of Treasury.

-18. Treasury's violation of HERA is straightforward: the Net Worth Sweep, by changing the fundamental economic characteristics of Treasury's investment, created new securities, and HERA explicitly prohibited Treasury from acquiring Fannie and Freddie securities in 2012.
+Fourth, FHFA is charged with rehabilitating Fannie and Freddie and seeking to return them to private control, but the Net Worth Sweep has the intent and effect of making any such outcome impossible.
+Finally, FHFA as conservator cannot be subject to the direction and supervision of any other government agency, but, on information and belief, FHFA entered the Net Worth Sweep at the direction and supervision of Treasury. - 26.
+Treasury's violation of HERA is straightforward: the Net Worth Sweep, by changing the fundamental economic characteristics of Treasury's investment, created new securities, and HERA explicitly prohibited Treasury from acquiring Fannie and Freddie securities in 2012.